 - After removing the fat, cook the liquids patiently over medium heat just until thickened, then immediately turn the heat off.
 This can take as long as 15 minutes.
 You can speed up the process by mixing a teaspoon of cornstarch with a tablespoon of cold water and stirring this cornstarch slurry into the cooking liquids.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently, covered, in the microwave at 50% power, turning them midway through reheating.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+Reheat them, covered, in the microwave at 50% power, turning them midway through reheating.
+You can also freeze the cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving